section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

 To follow through this tutorial, you need to have the following:
 - [Android Studio Arctic Fox (2020.3.1) Stable](https://developer.android.com/studio#downloads) or higher - These versions of Android Studio have the Jetpack Compose plugin.
 - [Basic knowledge on Jetpack Compose](https://developer.android.com/jetpack/compose/index.html).
 If you are not familiar with Compose, feel free to check out [this article on Section]() to get started.
-- A good understanding of the [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) as it will help you understand [Kotlin Coroutines with Jetpack Compose](https://developer.android.com/jetpack/compose/coroutines.html).
+- A basic understanding of the [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) as it will help you understand [Kotlin Coroutines with Jetpack Compose](https://developer.android.com/jetpack/compose/coroutines.html).

-> Note: At the time of writing this tutorial, Jetpack Compose is in version 1.0.0.
+> Note: At the time of writing this tutorial, Jetpack Compose is in version 1.0.0 -its first stable version ever.

 ### Terminologies
 In this tutorial, we'll use the following Compose components: